 Typically, BBs are made of steel which is plated in either zinc or copper (this helps prevent corrosion).
 They measure about 4.5 mm 0.177 inches) and are around 0.34 g in weight.
 You will also find lead balls that are used which are a bit heavier.

-These number are important as we’re talking about tiny tolerencies here.
+These numbers are important as we’re talking about tiny tolerances here.
 If your BBs are slightly smaller or slightly larger than this (and it doesn’t have to be much either way) then you’re going to run into problems, primarily related to the magazine feeding the BBs into the breech.